Zeyriye-bot/WTF-Music/README.md

 Command | Description
 :--- | :---
 • /ping | Check if alive or not
-• /start / !help | Show the help for commands
+• /start / /help | Show the help for commands
-• /mode / !switch | Switch the stream mode (audio/video)
+• /mode / /switch | Switch the stream mode (audio/video)
 • /p / /play [song name or youtube link] | Play a song in vc, if already playing add to queue
 • /radio / /stream [radio url or stream link] | Play a live stream in vc, if already playing add to queue
 • /pl / /playlist [playlist link] | Play the whole youtube playlist at once